Discovery in Criminal Cases

 Read on to learn more about discovery in criminal cases, and how it can differ from discovery in civil cases.

-Depositions: In a deposition, each party gets the opportunity to ask questions from a witness.
+In a deposition, each party gets the opportunity to ask questions from a witness.
 The witness is under oath to tell the truth, but unlike trial, there are very few rules about the kind of questions that can be asked, and the witness generally has to answer most questions unless the information is privileged.
 Communications between an attorney and their client, for example, are generally protected by attorney-client privilege.
 Depositions help the parties get a fuller understanding of the events of the case and get an idea of what the witness might say if called to testify at trial.

-Interrogatories: Interrogatories are like depositions, except the questions are written and directed only to a party in the lawsuit.
+Interrogatories are like depositions, except the questions are written and directed only to a party in the lawsuit.
 The party must then respond (or object) in writing and sign a sworn statement that the information in the response to the interrogatory is the truth.
 Interrogatories allow each side to understand the other side's version of the facts.

-Disclosures: Some states mandate that the parties make certain disclosures to each other, although the exact disclosures will vary by state.
+Some states mandate that the parties make certain disclosures to each other, although the exact disclosures will vary by state.
 They often include whether either party will use an expert witness, such as a doctor or ballistics expert.
-For criminal cases, the defendant is usually required to tell the prosecutor whether she is planning on giving any special defenses, such as insanity.
+During discovery in criminal cases, the defendant is usually required to tell the prosecutor whether they're planning on giving any special defenses, such as insanity.

 Learn More About Discovery in Criminal Cases from an Attorney

 If you're involved in a criminal trial, much of it will center around evidence and the discovery process.
 Proper discovery requires a close reading of your state's rules of procedure, and is best handled by a local trial attorney.
-The best way to ensure that you follow the rules of discovery and present the best defense at trial is to consult with an experienced criminal defense attorney near you who will be well-versed in criminal trials.
+The best way to ensure that you follow the rules of discovery and present the best defense at trial is to consult with an experienced criminal defense attorney who will be well-versed in criminal trials.